Existence of small semi-vortex solutions for the cubic nonlinear Schr\"{o}dinger system with Rashba type Spin-Orbit coupling on $\mathbb{R}^2$: Introduction

 Note that the Dirac equation has this symmetry as well.
 Moreover, when $\lambda_{+} = \lambda_{-}$ (which is the most interested case in physics), we have another symmetry.
 In the case, $(\overline{\psi_{-}(-t,z)},\overline{\psi_{+}(-t,z)})$ is a solution to \eqref{NLSSO}$_{-\nu}$ and thus $(-\overline{\psi_{-}(-t,z)},\overline{\psi_{+}(-t,z)})$ and $(\overline{\psi_{-}(-t,-z)},\overline{\psi_{+}(-t,-z)})$ are solutions to \eqref{NLSSO}.
 The symmetry is called mirror-image symmetry in physics.
 We may assume that $\nu=1$ by the $L^2$-invariant scaling $(\mu \psi_{+}(\mu^2 t, \mu z), \mu \psi_{-}(\mu^2 t, \mu z))$ ($\mu>0$).
 However, we keep it as $\nu$ in the paper.

 In the present paper, we are interested in the existence of small non-scattering global solutions of the equation \eqref{NLSSO}.
 Especially, we will show the existence of the solutions with the form $\psi_{+} = e^{i\omega t}e^{im\theta}\varphi_{+,m}(r)$, $\psi_{-} = e^{i\omega t}e^{i(m+1)\theta} \varphi_{-,m+1}(r)$ for $m \in \mathbb{Z}$, where $(r,\theta)$ is the polar coordinate of $(x,y)$.
 They are called semi-vortex solutions.
 In the physical paper \cite{SLM14}, the existence of small semi-vortex solutions is shown numerically.
 Our main aim in the present paper is to give the mathematical proof.
 Moreover, we also construct the small stable (energy) ground state.
-We note that we do not know whether a semi-vortex solution is the ground state or not for now.
-For this point, we also discuss a so-called mixed mode, which is the summation of two semi-vorticies, in a very special nonlinearity case.
+Let us note that semi-vortex solutions are not necessarily ground state in the whole energy space.
+Related to this point, we also discuss a so-called mixed mode, which is the summation of two semi-vortices, in a very special nonlinearity case.